Skip to Content

 Not every workplace injury requires legal representation, but some circumstances make hiring a lawyer essential.
 Consider contacting our workplace injury attorneys under the following scenarios:

-1. Denied or Delayed Claims.
+1. Denied or delayed claims.
 If your workers' comp claim is denied or delayed, it could leave you without critical income during recovery.
 Legal representation can help identify the issues causing the denial and pursue an appeal.

-2. Employer Negligence.
+2. Employer negligence.
 If your injury resulted from an employer’s blatant disregard for safety standards, you might have a claim for personal injury in addition to workers' comp.
 Proving negligence, however, requires thorough investigation and evidence.

-3. Third-Party Liability Claims.
+3. Third-party liability claims.
 Sometimes, a party other than your employer, such as a subcontractor or equipment manufacturer, is responsible for your injury.
 A lawyer can help file a third-party claim to seek additional damages.

 How to Prove Employer Negligence in Workplace Injury Cases